-Premedical Information for Harvard Students: Timelines, Courses, & Resources 2021-2022 provides an overview of the application timelines and courses required for admission to U.S. medical schools.
+Premedical Information for Harvard Students: Timelines, Courses, & Resources 2022-2023 provides an overview of the application timelines and courses required for admission to U.S. medical schools.
 We hope it will serve as a planning guide to help you integrate this coursework into your academic plan at Harvard.
 We have also included a list of Harvard resources that will help as you consider a career in medicine.

-As a first-year Harvard student, or someone who has recently decided to pursue premedical coursework, you will hear many opinions about what being premed means and what medical school admission committees expect to see in an applicant.
-Do not believe all that you hear (or that you read online).
-Misconceptions and misinformation can provoke unnecessary anxiety.
+As a first-year Harvard student, or someone who has recently decided to pursue premedical coursework and activities, you will hear many opinions about what being premed means and what medical school admission committees expect to see in an applicant.
+Do not believe all that you hear or read online misconceptions and misinformation can provoke unnecessary anxiety.
 This booklet is designed to help dispel some common premed and medical school admissions myths.

-While this publication describes the process for students applying to MD programs (allopathic medicine), many Harvard students choose to pursue other health professions, such as public health, dentistry, veterinary medicine, nursing, and osteopathic medicine.
+While this publication describes the process for students applying to MD programs (allopathic medicine), many Harvard students choose to pursue other health professions such as public health, dentistry, veterinary medicine, nursing, and osteopathic medicine.
 Please feel free to contact us to discuss the requirements for these and other health professions fields.
 We urge you to take advantage of the range of premedical and pre-health advising resources available at Harvard.
-Concentration advisers, House premedical tutors, Office of Career Services (OCS) career advisers, and practitioners in the field will offer a range of perspectives on how to enhance your experience at Harvard as you explore your future careers.
+Concentration advisors, House and Dudley Community premedical tutors, Mignone Center for Career Success (MCS) career advisors, and practitioners in the field will offer a range of perspectives on how to enhance your experience at Harvard as you explore your future careers.

-Please also know that you do not need to be sure that you want to go to medical school to seek out the advice of the pre-health team at OCS.
+Please also know that you do not need to be sure that you want to go to medical school to seek out the advice of the pre-health team here at the Mignone Center for Career Success.
 We are also here to help you think about your other options and about how to explore whether a career in health care is right for you.

-Oona Ceder and Emiko Morimoto
+Oona Ceder and Rob Harrington